 The Functional Fitness Area is a 10,400 square foot training space located in building 520.
 Some of the available equipment includes the Alpha Warrior Battle Rig, TRX suspension training, squat racks, dumbbells, kettlebells, deadlift platforms, rowing machines, and Assault bikes.
 The area is covered in rubber matting, and a small section is turf.
 The Functional Fitness Area is home to the Fitness Improvement Program and WarBird CrossFit.
 Authorized users must be at least 13 years old to enter; children must be accompanied by a parent or guardian.

-The pool is currently open for the season.
-The hours are Wednesdays thru Sundays from 1200-1800.
-Registration is REQUIRED in advance at https://www.eventbrite.com/e/base-pool-reservations-tickets-162274624771.
+The pool opens between Memorial Day and Labor Day.
+When it is open, we will announce hours and days it can be visited.
 It is located on the corner of East Ave and 9th Street, next to The Landing.

 The climbing wall is a 43 foot Entre-Prises artificial climbing structure equipped with 5 top-ropes and capable of accommodating lead climbing.
 It is located inside the Warrior Fitness Center.
 The wall is managed by a dedicated band of volunteers who have developed procedures to ensure the wall is maintained and managed, reducing risk and ensure that this amazing free resource is available to all who are interested in the sport of climbing.
 Without this team of volunteers there would be no route setting, maintenance, or instructional courses.
 Though the volunteers have applied industry standards, experience, and dedication to the management of the wall, the human factor involved is directly related to safety and is the cause of nearly all climbing accidents.
 It is the responsibility of all climbers to ensure maximum safety on the wall.
 All users who will be belaying other climbers must attend a Climbing 101 or have the ability to successfully challenge the required skills to complete Climbing 101.
 All belayers must be able to demonstrate the ability to inspect, fit, and operate an UIAA approved harness, tie into the harness using an Inline Figure 8, conduct proper individual safety checks on themselves and their climbing partner, and belay using the PBUS system (Pull, Break, Under, Slide).